 Miss Mayo thinks it is the sexual depravity of the Indian that forms the 'rock-bottom' physical base 'upon which rests the whole pyramid of his woes, material and spiritual.'
-To her the Indian's sex-life accounts 'for his slave mentality, his poverty, ignorance, political minority, melancholy, ineffectiveness,' etc., etc.
+The Indian's sex life to her accounts for his slave mentality, his poverty, ignorance, political minority, melancholy, ineffectiveness,' etc. etc.